SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 The reason I describe both lordship salvation and chaferanism ("free grace" theology) with the word "possibly" is because it "allows" for the possibility to fall into heresy, not that the groups as a whole are heretic, as many who are a part of these groups are not in the extreme.
 Here are the questions that you should ask yourself to see if you're within the bounds of sound doctrine:

 1. Does true saving faith ***include*** obedience or ***result*** in obedience?
-    - If you said *"includes"* you're not historical in your christianity as no historic Protestant confession says that saving faith includes obedience.
-The safe answer is that it naturally *"results"* in obedience to God.
+    - If you said *"includes"* you're not historical in your Christianity as no historic Protestant confession says that saving faith includes obedience.
+The safe answer is that it naturally *"results"* in obedience to God and good deeds after justification leading to a life devoid of hypocrisy and antinomianism.
-2. Does scripture connect faith with obedience or does it equate faith with obedience?
+2. Does scripture ***connect*** faith with obedience or does it ***equate*** faith with obedience?
-    - If you said *"equate"* you've deiated from historical Christianity.
+    - If you said *"equate"* you've deviated from historical Christianity.
 The answer is that scripture *"connects"* faith with obedience.
-3. Is repentance evidence of our salvation or is it proof of our salvation?
+3. Is repentance ***evidence*** of our salvation or is it ***proof*** of our salvation?
     - If you answered *"proof"* then your views are contrary to historical Christianity which states that it is *"evidence"* of our salvation, a way to have assurance.
 4. Extra Credit: Does repentance mean *"feel remorse, repent, be converted (in religio-ethical sense),"* or is it simply an intellectual assent to facts a *"change of mind"*?
     - If you said *"change of mind"* you have deviated from Christianity as a whole.
 This meaning finds no support in any authoritative Greek lexicon, any modern English translation, and it is without scholarly support from the academic community, and any standard Greek reference work. *"Real repentance is being so sorry, so contrite, that you do not do it again.
 You turn away from it and cease doing it."* &mdash; Chuck Smith